 Scope

-This syllabus covers the theory and practice of managing traffic in a VTS area, including area limits, shipping lanes, safety zones, traffic separation schemes and geographical constraints.

-It also deals with the theory and practice of monitoring and organising traffic, as well as providing knowledge of applicable international and national regulations and ships’ safety certificates.
+This syllabus covers the theory and implementation of legal aspects related to VTS, includingapplicable international and national regulations

+.

 Aims

-On completion of the course the trainee will possess a thorough knowledge of the principles of traffic management and the skills to analyse and apply the knowledge.
-In addition, the trainee will have a good understanding of national and international regulations as pertaining to the provision and conduct of vessel traffic services.
+On completion of the course the trainee will possess a thorough knowledge of the legal framework of VTS including the national and international regulations as pertaining to the provision and conduct of vessel traffic services.

-The understanding by trainees of the subject and knowledge and skills gained in other areas, including on-the-job training, will enable the routine day-to-day duties of a VTS Operator to be carried out in an efficient and safe manner.
+The understanding by trainees of the subject and knowledge and skills gained in other areas, including on-the-job training, will enable the routine day-to-day duties of a VTS Operator to be carried out in a professional manner with due regard for the legal and regulatory structure within which they operate.

 They will also have sufficient knowledge, comprehension and skills in the subject to serve as the basis for further training to the level of VTS Supervisor.

-Every effort should be made to give the trainees realistic exercises on the role of VTS in assisting a ship to navigate safely and expeditiously through a VTS area.
-Integrated exercises on handling emergency situations should also be carried out.

 SUBJECT OUTLINE OF MODULE 2

-Subject outline – Traffic management
+Subject outline – Legal Framework